-Dog allergen extracts are used to diagnose and treat allergic diseases.
-Mammalian allergens are present in a variety of sources, and different raw materials are used to produce the derived extracts.
-Those materials include dander, hair, epithelium, pelt, skin scrapings, and hides.
-However, dander is the most commonly used product.
+Dog allergenic extracts are used to diagnose and treat allergic diseases.
+Mammalian allergens are present in a variety of sources, and different raw materials are used to produce dog allergenic extracts extracts.
+Those materials include dog dander, hair, epithelium, pelt, skin scrapings, and hides.
+However, dog dander is the most commonly used product.

 Several dog allergens, including Can f 1, Can f 2, and Can f 3 have been traditionally considered relevant to particular individuals sensitized to dogs, with Can f 2 (lipocalin) and Can f 3 (albumin) being responsible for cross-reactivity among mammals.
 More recently, other dog allergens (Can f 4, Can f 5, and Can f 6) have been identified and proven clinically relevant to particular individuals.
-These allergens also account for cross-reactivity associations.
+These allergens also are responsible for cross-reactivity.

 The intrinsic nature of sensitization to dog allergens is unique, and consistent diagnostic tools are needed.
 The production of individual dog allergens is an emerging technology with applications for diagnosis and treatment to target specific patient populations.